Brown Isn't Boring (Brown is Beautiful)

 Designing with brown is easy with multiple gemstones showcasing naturally appealing tones.
 Chrysanthemum stone, tiger iron, smoky quartz, tigereye and more are visually intriguing, some with patterns such as banding, chatoyant and speckles in more than one color.
 Wood, nuts and leather (especially with crocodile patterns or smooth grain) provide more natural-inspired options.

 Of course, you don't have to stick to natural materials.
-Swarovski crystal and seed beads are available in some of the most interesting brown shades complementing those found on big-name runways and high-end fashion.
-Take a look at Swarovski's mocca color or deep brown pearl as well as Delica® matte brown or root beer shades.
+Crystal Passions® and seed beads are available in some of the most interesting brown shades complementing those found on big-name runways and high-end fashion.
+Take a look at Crystal Passions' mocca color or deep brown pearl as well as Delica® matte brown or root beer shades.
 Discover appealing tonal ranges in your other favorite materials too for capitalizing on this color.

 As you can tell from the talk about brown, this tonal range is an over-arching theme spanning the breadth of seasons.
 Brown plays well with other colors and is especially sweet with pink, warm with red, rich with gold (including rose gold), sophisticated with blue, natural with green, clean with white and strong with black.
 Antiqued copper or brass and brown platings offer tinted metal options for findings and focal components.